openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 ___
 - **Multi-Attack Specialist (tier equals NPC level, max 6):** Before attacking, you may declare that you are multi-attacking, and must state how many extra attacks you would like to make.
 ALL of your attacks this round suffer disadvantage equal to 3 times the number of **additional** attacks you declare (i.e., if you make 2 attacks, you suffer disadvantage 3; 3 attacks suffers disadvantage 6).
 For each tier of this feat that you possess, reduce the disadvantage penalty by 1.

-\page

-<div class='footnote'>CHAPTER 8: RUNNING THE GAME</div>

  You may use your attacks to make any combination of bane or damaging attacks, but you may not invoke boons.
 Resolve each attack individually, applying any other multi-targeting options as you wish.
 You can move between each of these attacks and they can be used to target the same creature more than once.

  The number of additional attacks you can make with this feat is limited to 1 + half your level, rounded up.
 Thus, the limit is 2 additional attacks at 1st level, 3 additional attacks at 3rd level, and 6 additional attacks at 9th level.

 ___
 - **Multi-Bane Specialist:** Choose two banes that you are able to inflict and that share a common prerequisite attribute.
 You are able to inflict both banes with a single attack.
 The required attribute score for combining the banes is equal to the sum of their power levels (e.g., combining knockdown and slowed, both power level 1, would require an attribute score of 2).
 If the banes target different defenses, you choose which defense your attack targets.
 On a successful attack roll, the target is inflicted with both banes.
 They each persist independently of one another and must be resisted separately.

+___
+- **Multi-Target Attack Specialist (tier equals NPC level, max 5):** When you choose this feat, you must decide to

+\page

+<div class='footnote'>CHAPTER 8: RUNNING THE GAME</div>

+focus in area, projectile, or melee attacks.
+For each tier, you reduce the disadvantage penalty associated with multi-targeting for your chosen attack type by 1.

 ___
 - **Multi-Target Attack Specialist (tier equals NPC level, max 5):** When you choose this feat, you must decide to focus in area, projectile, or melee attacks.
 For each tier, you reduce the disadvantage penalty associated with multi-targeting for your chosen attack type by 1.

 ___
 - **Potent Bane:** Choose one bane that you can invoke that has a duration of "resist ends".
 When a target makes a resist roll to shake off your invocation of the chosen bane, they have disadvantage 1.
 ___
 - **Resilient:** Any time you make a resist roll, you have advantage 1 on the roll.